Tutorial: Best Batteries for Mods and Vaping Safety

 Chargers and charging your batteries

 Of the several chargers available to vapers the best and safest chargers are “smart chargers”.
 Smart chargers typically have multiple charging modes, safety features like over-voltage protection, over-discharge protection.
 Aside from various safety features some can also identify Li-ion, Ni-MH and Ni-Cd batteries and select the right charging mode for you.
 It's important not to overcharge your batteries above 4.25v or over discharge your batteries.
 Although most batteries for vaping can be discharged down to 2.8v or until they fail.
-For safety reasons it is never recommended to discharge them below 3.2v.
+For safety reasons it is never recommended to discharge 18650 battery below 3.2v.
 To keep your battery working properly as long as possible it is recommended not to discharge your battery below 3.3v doing so will diminish both your batteries capacity and number of charging cycles before it no longer useable.

 Battery tips and tricks